snsnsns/snsnsns.github.io/_pages/forEdlund.md

 ---
-title: 'To the hiring team at Terry Precision Cycling'
+title: 'To the hiring team at Edlund company'
 subtitle:
-date: 2024-9-15 00:00:00
+date: 2024-10-2 00:00:00
 description: A look at Sarah Schumacher's work in marketing, digital media, social media and packaging design
 ---

 I'm Sarah, a visual designer based in Middlebury.
-I've created this specific page to highlight some of the work that might appeal to you in your search for a marketing designer at Terry Precision Cycling.
+I've created this specific page to highlight some of the work that might appeal to you in your search for a senior graphic designer at Edlund.

 I'd like to showcase some of the work that I've done that might help you see my capabilities: